-Welcome back, or if you’re new here sign up to our RSS or email feed to the top right of this page to receive advanced networking tips, new posts plus details of events and promotions that could help you or your network increase the number of introductions you make and receive.
+Welcome back, or if you’re new here sign up using our orange RSS button to the top right of this page.
+You will receive advanced business networking tips, new posts plus details of events and promotions that could help you or your network increase the number of profitable introductions.

 Sometimes it might feel like our missives enter a vacuum.
 But many people are reading your content and what you write, without actually interacting.
 I know I read a lot more online than I actually comment on.
 Do you?